 There is one crossroad along the High Note Trail where you can take a mini detour to climb up to the Peak of Flute Summit.
 I can never resist a detour to the top of a mountain, so we took this path.
 This is the view over to Whistler Peak from halfway up Flute Summit.
 The High Note trail started at the top of that mountain in the photo below (Whistler Peak).

 It’s pretty cool up on Flute Summit.
 There is sign (rather than a cairn) at the top, but it is designed to be seen in winter, so it is reeeally high up.

 The Musical Bumps trail

 Once we made it to the summit and saw the path into Garibaldi Provincial Park, we were too excited to stop.
 So we took a bit more of a detour to explore the start of the musical bumps trail.
-This trail takes hikers up and down over several music-themed mountains, Flute, Oboe and then Piccolo.
+This trail takes hikers up and down over several music-themed mountains, Piccolo, Flute and then Oboe.
 I am pretty sure we’ll have to come back and try this trail via Singing Pass.

 I used my zoom lens to take a few photos of the glaciers while we stopped for lunch.
 They are so impressive.

 The photo above is the Black Tusk from Flute Summit on our return journey.